320osm123-dev/robotic-arm-kinematic-simulation/README.md

 # Ground-Parallel End-Effector Robotic Arm Simulation

+**MATLAB Kinematic Simulation of a Custom 2D Linkage Mechanism**

-> MATLAB kinematic simulation of a custom planar robotic arm that maintains a ground-parallel end-effector.
+This project presents a MATLAB-based 2D kinematic simulation of a custom planar robotic linkage mechanism.

 ---